 Inadvertent Production of PCBs

 While PCBs have been banned since the late 1970’s, data suggests there is inadvertent manufacture of PCBs.
 The allowed concentration is up to a maximum of 50 parts per million (ppm) provided an annual average of 25 ppm is met by the manufacturer.
 As PCB data are made available from wastewater monitoring using a sensitive method, it is becoming more evident that inadvertent PCBs may be entering the environment.
+Placeholder: further references for PCB production and inadvertent production in manufactured products and wastewater (WA Dept of Ecology; City of Spokane?)

 Groundwater